Who Is Responsible For Data Quality?

 The true cost comes when these failures are discovered.
 Companies then face the expensive task of fixing bad data, retraining models, and restoring trust in their systems.
 This cycle of bad data, followed by costly remediation, can severely undermine the efficiency and reliability of AI initiatives.

 The solution?
 Prioritize data quality from the start.
-By ensuring data is accurate, relevant, and up-to-date, organizations can avoid these pitfalls, saving time, money, and maintaining trust in their AI systems.
+By ensuring data is accurate, relevant, and up-to-date, organizations can avoid these pitfalls, saving time and money and maintaining trust in their AI systems.

 But who should be responsible for data quality?